renpy/renpy/sphinx/source/config.rst

     If not None, a function that is called with no arguments after a replay completes.

-.. var:: config.allow_underfull_grids = False

-    If True, Ren'Py will not require grids to be full in order to display.

 .. var:: config.always_shown_screens = [ ]

     A list of names of screens that Ren'Py will always show, even in menus,